 A copywriter and editor for over two decades, Karen ran the editorial department at advertising agencies, where she performed quality control on campaigns for Disney, DreamWorks, Fox, Pixar, Universal, and Warner Bros., and now serves clients in mass media, education, and energy.
 She was the style columnist for Copyediting and has given presentations on compassionate, empowering, and inclusive language.

 Karen received the 2018 Magnificent Seven Star Award from Toastmasters for excellence in public relations and social media marketing and was awarded fellowships in the 2018 AAJA Catalyst: Elevating Media Founders of Color entrepreneurship program and the 2019 StartingBloc Los Angeles Institute for cultivating leadership.

 An award-winning fiction writer, Karen is a proud member of the Authors Guild, the Dramatists Guild, and the Society of Children’s Book Writers and Illustrators.
 Acclaim for her writing includes a Lambda Literary Fellowship (which promotes LGBTQ+ voices), a Tending Space Fellowship, and a grant from Table 4 Writers Foundation.
 In 2019, she graduated from The Children’s Book Academy with the highest number of Golden Tickets ever (eight).
-A lifelong dabbler in art, Karen is illustrating her first picture book.
-And she kicked off 2020 by winning a Diversity Scholarship from 12 x 12 and signing with Jennie Kendrick of Red Fox Literary.
+In 2020, Karen won a Diversity Scholarship from 12 x 12 and signed with Jennie Kendrick of Red Fox Literary.

 To learn more about conscious language, get Karen’s Conscious Language Newsletter.